TheJacksonLaboratory/SVE/README.md

 ```

 ## Docker
-[Dockerfile](https://github.com/TheJacksonLaboratory/SVE/blob/master/Dockerfile) is provided for docker users.
+[Dockerfile](Dockerfile) is provided for docker users.
 ```
 cd SVE
 docker build .
 ```

 ## License
 The project is licensed under the GPL-3.0 License.
+Please see [LICENSE](LICENSE) for details.